ilduchea/local-zoo-angular/README.md

       * Find only mature animals
     * Expansion
       * Find the total number of caretakers need in a day
-      * Add a timestamp to record when the animal is added
+      * Add a timestamp to record when the animal is added !implemented
       * Add aditional search features
         * Species
         * Diet